JSEcoin/platform/README.md

 This is an initial push alot of cleanup is still required if you spot an issue please report it and if we consider it a major issue we will credit your account as part of our bug bounty offering.
 [Bug Bounty Info Page](https://jsecoin.com/en/oddJobs/bugBounty)

+## Contribute
+If you'd like to assist and help the team please first review our [Contribution Guidelines](./CONTRIBUTING.md).

 ## License
-This project is under the [GNU General Public License v3.0](./LICENSE).
+This project is under the [GNU General Public License v3.0](./LICENSE.md).